Tax Benefits on Loan Against Property: What You Need to Know

 Section 24(b): Interest Deduction on Borrowed Capital

 Interest paid during a fiscal year up to ₹2 lakh can be deducted under this section of the Income Tax Act.
-Here's the catch, though.
-It only applies when a residential property is constructed or bought using the loan against property.
+However, this deduction only applies when a residential property is constructed or bought using the loan against property.

 Section 37(1): Business Expense Deduction